Skip to content

 One Man's Junk Is...

-Each year, the artwork is judged by a professional panel of artists and individuals who have worked in the arts field, some of whom have judged the contest for over 20 years.
-Sculptures are judged in ‘Tabletop’ and ‘Floor’ categories and the winning entries are then displayed in the Commercial Metals Company’s corporate lobby for one year.
+The artwork is judged by a panel of professional sculpture artists and individuals who have worked in the arts field, some of whom have judged the contest for over 30 years.
+Sculptures were judged in ‘Tabletop’ and ‘Floor’ categories and the winning entries will be displayed in the corporate lobby of CMC for one year.

-Jessica Bell, artist and Visual Arts Instructor at Booker T. Washington High School for the Performing and Visual Arts, oversaw the students in creating their works of art, each piece being designed, sculpted and carefully welded by the student artists.
+Artist Jessica Bell, the sculpting and welding instructor for the 2024/2025 school year at Booker T. Washington High School for the Performing and Visual Arts, oversaw the students as they created their works of art, from concept of design to sculpting and welding.

 Scrap art gallery